 Of course, if you’re like most players, you’d rather spend your money on the gear itself than the peripherals you use to control it.
-Still, there are plenty of pedal options that give you smooth operation and easy control without breaking the $100 barrier.
+Still, there are plenty of pedal options that give you smooth operation and easy control without breaking your wallet.

 Below are our list of the 4 best cheap expression pedals on the market: